 Neurofeedback is a great way to work with your brain in a different kind of way.
-It involves a feedback process between your brain and sophisticated technology which facilitates you making change.
+It involves a feedback process between your brain and sophisticated technology which helps you make meaningful change.
 Your brain emits a readable signal -> the neurofeedback equipment reads it and processes it -> the system gives you feedback so that you can make a useful internal shift.
 The neurofeedback process then continues as long as you are hooked into it.

 With my Infrared Hemoencephalography (HEG) Neurofeedback system, it works like this:

-You sit in front of a screen watching a movie.
-A neurofeedback sensor, resting lightly on your forehead, monitors the heat signal generated by activity from your brain’s prefrontal cortex (the area just behind the forehead).
+You sit in front of a screen and begin watching a movie.
+The neurofeedback sensor, resting lightly on your forehead, monitors the heat signal generated by activity from your brain’s prefrontal cortex (the area just behind the forehead).

 Then something ordinary happens which triggers a rather extraordinary sequence.

-Maybe a stressful scene in the movie prompts you to naturally tense slightly, or perhaps your mind wanders (like when your Default Mode Network activates).
+Maybe a stressful scene in the movie prompts you to internally tense up a little, or perhaps your mind wanders (like when your Default Mode Network activates).
 This causes your prefrontal cortex to deactivate a little, thereby putting out less heat.
 The neurofeedback system detects this change, and the software pauses the movie.
 Suddenly you realize that you were not present in a relaxed and focused sort of way.